Designing the perfect wrist corsage requires careful consideration of flower selection and design principles.

 Dendrobiums, Mokara, and phalaenopsis varieties bring an understated elegance to wrist corsages but can also add a dramatic pop of color if needed.

-Spray orchids are one of the easiest flowers to work with for designers at all skill levels.
-They are long-lasting, lightweight, and easy to work with, especially when using cold glue.
+Spray orchids are one of the easiest flowers for designers at all skill levels to work with.
+They are long-lasting and lightweight, especially when using cold glue.

-If you are making a prom corsage or boutonniere for a formal occasion, you’ll likely only need a few blooms.
+When designing a prom corsage or boutonniere for a formal occasion, you only need a handful of blooms.
 If so, you might consider buying a blooming orchid plant and using the flowers from that.

-Cut orchids, on the other hand, usually need to be ordered in advance.
-It’s a better option if you are making a larger number of corsages or boutonnieres for a wedding party or require a specific color or flower size.
+Cut orchids usually need to be ordered in advance.
+It’s a better option if you are designing corsages or boutonnieres for a larger number of people in a wedding party, or if you require a specific flower color or size.

 Ranunculus

-Known for their vibrant colors and numerous layers of delicate petals, Ranunculi are popular flowers for wrist corsages today.
+Known for their vibrant colors and numerous layers of delicate petals, Ranunculus are popular flowers for wrist corsages today.

-They are available in a wide variety of colors and bloom sizes, both large and small.
-Because of their lighter weight, ranunculus flowers of all sizes can be used for wrist corsages when using cold glue and the proper gluing surface.
+They are available in many colors and bloom sizes, both large and small.
+Because of their lighter weight, ranunculus of all sizes can be used for wrist corsages when using cold glue and the proper gluing surface.

 These beautiful blooms are my favorite choice when making a wrist corsage using a single flower.